SalesConnection/Caction-Support/docs/Can't_Find_Project.md

 A **Project** in Sales Connection serves as a folder to organize and manage both external and internal services, and as a contract for easy recognition and tracking of tasks and progress.<br><br>

-*Note: "No Project Selection" will cause all the items relevant to Project to be invisible.<br><br>

 1. At the desktop's navigation bar, go to User Management > User Account Customisation.<br>
    **Open User Account Customisation Page Here:** [https://salesconnection.my/uac](https://salesconnection.my/uac)<br>